 Transfer, Cannery & Embark at Sea

 Arriving back at Salmon Landing we gather with all other cruise passengers and are greeted by Joe Wilson.
 Joe is the former mayor of Saxman, and a Tlingit elder.
 Joe welcomes us to his Alaskan home and launches into weaving personal stories and anthropology for an entertaining and educational introduction to his Tlingit culture, past and present.
 After Joe’s introduction Joanna leads our group downstairs and to the dock.
 We walk right past our ship, the Alaskan Dream, and aboard the 150-guest day tour catamaran St John (Boat 2).
 Joanna explains that we will board the St John to visit a historic cannery, watch for wildlife, and then rendezvous with the Alaskan Dream later this afternoon, at sea.
-Underway, we are served lunch and soon we are watching for whales while eagles soar the grey skies above us.
+Underway, we are served lunch and soon we are whale watching Alaska while eagles soar the grey skies above us.

 An entertaining visit to the George Inlet historic cannery is highlighted by our guide Ryan, whose enthusiasm and personal anecdotes bring the history of this place to life.
 After the tour they serve snacks; the smoked salmon is superb.
 Back on board the St John we cruise toward Misty Fjords National Monument spotting seals, porpoise, and a bald eagle nest with eagles inside.
 Soon the St John is approached by the Alaskan Dream (Boat 3) and we embark our cruise already surrounded by Alaskan wilderness.